brunch/brunch-with-chaplin/README.md

 * Open the `public/` dir to see the result.
 * Write your code.

-Example application built with the lib:
+Example application built with the skeleton:
 [Ost.io](https://github.com/paulmillr/ostio).

 See [Chaplin github page](https://github.com/chaplinjs/chaplin) for